joao-frohlich/cpython/Doc/howto/logging.rst

 |              | itself may be unable to continue running.   |
 +--------------+---------------------------------------------+

-The default level is ``WARNING``, which means that only events of this severity and higher will be tracked, unless the logging package is configured to do otherwise.
+The default level is ``WARNING``, which means that only events of this level and above will be tracked, unless the logging package is configured to do otherwise.

 Events that are tracked can be handled in different ways.
 The simplest way of handling tracked events is to print them to the console.
 Another common way